Jump to section:

 Real-World Applications Across Industries

-Model-based reflex agents power numerous systems in daily use.
+Model-based reflex agents power numerous systems in daily use, delivering measurable business impact across sectors.
 Let's examine how this architecture translates from theory to production environments.

 1. Autonomous Robotic Systems